- Why is medical data hunted?

 The HIPAA Breach Notification Rule

-Covered entities must notify the Department of Health and Human Services of breaches that affect protected health information of more than 500 people.
+Covered entities must notify the Department of Health and Human Services of breaches that affect the protected health information of more than 500 people.
 As an example, cases of breaches of Australian databases were immediately disclosed to the media, and the necessary procedure was conducted to inform each patient of the emergency.
 Among people whose information was stolen were officials and people holding government positions.
-Clearly, presenting such a notification needs evaluating the system by software engineers and their help to understand how and when unauthorized access happened, whether data was acquired or viewed, and what risk mitigation measures were.
+Clearly, presenting such notification needs evaluation of the system by software engineers.
+And, their help to understand how and when unauthorized access happened, whether data was acquired or viewed, and what risk mitigation measures were.

 The HIPAA Omnibus Rule